OWASP/owasp-summit-2017/Outcomes/Playbooks/Playbooks-Common-Format.md

 5. Ask participants to share their worksheet with the group
 6. Identify and distill the common threads of the process and document them in a process workflow diagram
 7. With the process defined, break into five smaller groups and assign each group to discuss the remaining content items:
-  - prerequisites
+  - Prerequisites
-  - cost benefit analysis
+  - Cost benefit analysis
-  - quick wins
+  - Quick wins
-  - success criteria & metrics
+  - Success criteria & metrics
-  - improvement opportunities (given the perspective of the agreed process)
+  - Improvement opportunities (given the perspective of the agreed process)

 ### Playbook Content